dimfalk/kostra2020/.github/CONTRIBUTING.md

 ## Contributing to kostra2010R

-The goal of this guide is to help you contribute to kostra2010R as quickly and as easily possible.
+The goal of this little guide is to help you contribute to kostra2010R as quickly and as easily possible.
-Moreover, this also remains a reminder and collection of useful hints when contributing myself.
+Moreover, this remains a reminder and collection of useful hints when contributing myself.

 The guide is divided into two main parts:

 1. Filing a bug report or feature request in an issue.
 1. Suggesting a change via a pull request.

-For more information about contributing, please check the following ressources
+For more information about contributing, please check the following resources:

 * Egghead: [**How to Contribute to an Open Source Project on GitHub**](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github)
 * Tidyverse: [**Contribute to the tidyverse**](https://rstd.io/tidy-contrib)